openshift/lvm-operator/docs/design/proposals/logical-volume-manager-storage-api-v2.md

 This, in turn, should expedite the iteration process for developers aiming to report extra status updates.
 Furthermore, we aim to simplify the process of debugging and collecting issues when encountering problems with LVMS, which currently lacks a streamlined reporting system.
 Hence, this proposal ultimately seeks to mitigate such issues and improve the overall user experience.

+## Decision

+After an unanimous decision by the LVMS team on October 17, 2023, the proposal was reviewed and postponed.
+Mainly, the proposal was rejected due to the fact that the proposal was considered to be too complex to GA and implement reliably.
+Notably, the v2 API is considered worthy to have but since LVMS is trying to stabilize the v1 API, the v2 API is considered to be too much of a risk to implement.
+Main Factors also include that the value-add would be mostly of technical nature and not give direct customer value beyond being more in line with other Kubernetes API extensions.

+Decision Takers:
+- @suleymanakbas91
+- @jeff-roche
+- @DanielFroehlich
+- @jakobmoellerdev

+### Follow-Up

+The decision will be followed-up with a reevaluation of the proposal after stabilizing the current v1 API within the next year (EOY 2024).

 ### User Stories

 * As an OpenShift engineer, I want to be able to quickly debug issues with the Logical Volume Manager Storage (LVMS) without having to analyze separate resources for the desired and actual state.
 This means that the system should clearly display the difference between the expected and current system states, which would allow me to identify and resolve any discrepancies more efficiently.